Markoot

 Markoot is a village in Gurez tehsil in Bandipora district of the Indian union territory of Jammu and Kashmir.

 It was part of ancient Dardistan and was divided in three parts; one among them is Gurez Valley, where the village Markoot lies.
 Markoot is located at the foot of the Habba Khatoon Mountain.

 Area-wise Markoot is the biggest village in whole Gurez valley.
 Markoot actually was ancient capital of Gurez valley.

+History

 Demographics

 According to the 2011 census of India, Markoot has 261 households.
 The literacy rate of Markoot village was 76.72% compared to 67.16% of Jammu and Kashmir.
 In Markoot, male literacy is 86.59% while the female literacy rate is 61.90%.

 Transport

 Road

 Markoot is connected by road with other places in Jammu and Kashmir and India by the Bandipora-Gurez Road.

 Rail

 The nearest railway stations to Markoot are Sopore railway station and Baramulla railway station located at a distance of 114 and 123 kilometres respectively.